faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-combined.md

     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `my-gpt-model`.
 Then save the file by right-clicking on the blank space in file text editor and hit **Save**

     > **Note**: You can get the Azure OpenAI endpoint and key values from Azure openai resource's **Key and Endpoint** section under **Resource Management**.